albertchau/a-boiler/README.md

 - A **molecule** is a group of atoms (e.g. [`Field`](src/components/molecules/Field/index.js));
 - An **organism** is a group of atoms, molecules and/or other organisms (e.g. [`Form`](https://github.com/diegohaz/arc/blob/redux/src/components/organisms/PostForm/index.js));
 - A **page** is... a page, where you will put mostly organisms (e.g. [`HomePage`](src/components/pages/HomePage/index.js));
-- A **template** is a layout to be used on pages, see [why templates are good practice](https://github.com/diegohaz/arc/issues/20#issuecomment-265934388).
+- A **template** is a layout to be used on components.pages, see [why templates are good practice](https://github.com/diegohaz/arc/issues/20#issuecomment-265934388).

 #### Storybook